apache/flink/docs/dev/table/hive/index.md

 </div>

-If you are building your own program, you need these dependencies in your mvn file.
+If you are building your own program, you need the following dependencies in your mvn file.
 It's recommended not to include these dependencies in the resulting jar file.
 You're supposed to add dependencies as stated above at runtime.